Byline: Roberto

 The Vansmith POV

-At The Vansmith, we design vans that blend smart layouts with clean build work, because adventure should feel as good as it looks.
+At The Vansmith, we design vans that blend smart layouts with clean build work, because trips should feel as good as they look.
 Many of the add-ons above pair well with our way of thinking.
 Create smart spaces, use every inch well, and keep comfort at the core of every journey.

-Our layouts already include touches like magnet latches, simple cupboards, air-saving fans, and space for outdoor living setups, all based on years of real vanlife time in Boulder, Colorado.
+Our layouts now include touches like magnet latches, simple cupboards, air-saving fans, and space for outdoor living setups, all based on years of real vanlife time in Boulder, CO.

 Explore more of our Sprinter vans and campervans for sale to see how design and function work well for the modern traveler.